erik73/addon-base/README.md

 [github-sponsors]

-Docker base images used by Home Assistant Add-ons.
+Docker base image used by Home Assistant Add-ons.

 ## About